dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

 **DO NOT USE THE _"mic16"_ PREFIX FOR YOUR OWN RESOURCES**.

 ### Service Descriptions ###

+The following table is a summary of the Azure services you will create in the lab, to help you better understand the role of each service. **DO NOT rush into creating these services on your own**.
+We will walk through step-by-step instructions in the sections below.

 | Service | Name | Description |
 | ------- | ---- | ----------- |